satyanarayansaiprasad/ProteinPlanet/FIRESTORE_RULES_UPDATE.md

 ### **Users Collection:**
 - ✅ Anyone can read user documents (needed for setup page)
 - ✅ Users can create and update their own profile
-- ❌ No one can delete users
+- ✅ Any authenticated user can delete users (page is IP-protected)

 ### **Brands Collection:**
 - ✅ All authenticated users can read brands